kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md

 \(ii\) The manifestations and behavioral cues that may indicate drug use and abuse; and

-\(2\) The employer's supervisory personnel who will determine when an employee is subject to testing based on reasonable cause shall receive specific training on specific, contemporaneous physical, behavioral, and performance indicators of probable drug use in addition to the training specified in §120.115 (c).
+\(2\) The employer's supervisory personnel who will determine when an employee is subject to testing based on reasonable cause shall receive specific training on specific, contemporaneous physical, behavioral, and performance indicators of probable drug use in addition to the training specified in [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md#§120.115   Employee Assistance Program (EAP).|§120.115]] (c).

 \(3\) The employer shall ensure that supervisors who will make reasonable cause determinations receive at least 60 minutes of initial training.